Enhancing the De-identification of Personally Identifiable Information in Educational Data: Related Work

 \subsection{Deidentification of Personally Identifiable Information}

 A significant aspect of the deployment of learning technologies in the actual learning and teaching environment is ensuring data privacy.
-To address the concern about data privacy, two commonly used deidentification methods are direct redaction and Hidden-In-Plain-Sight (HIPS) \cite{caines-etal-2022-teacher,osborne2022bratsynthetictextdeidentificationusing}.
-Both approaches aim to safeguard PII by concealing sensitive data but differ significantly in their implementation and impact on downstream data usability.
+To address the concern about data privacy, two commonly used deidentification methods are direct redaction and Hidden In Plain Sight (HIPS) \cite{caines-etal-2022-teacher,osborne2022bratsynthetictextdeidentificationusing}.
+Both approaches aim to safeguard PII by concealing sensitive data but they differ significantly in their implementation and impact on downstream data usability.

 Redaction is one of the most widely used methods for PII protection in education-related research \cite{lison2021anonymisation,S_nchez_2015}.
 In this approach, sensitive information is replaced with generic placeholders, such as \textit{``[REDACTED]''}, effectively removing it from the dataset.
-For example, the sentence: \textit{``John Smith contacted the office via john.smith@example.com''} can be redacted as \textit{``[REDACTED] contacted the office via [REDACTED].''} While redaction is effective at concealing sensitive information, maintaining consistently high accuracy in PII detection often comes at a significant cost.
-For instance, the study by \cite{shreya_singhal_2024_12729884} employed prompting with the GPT-4 model, which incurs expenses of \$30.00 per 1M input tokens and \$60.00 per 1M output tokens.
+For example, \textit{``John Smith contacted the office via john.smith@example.com''} can be redacted as \textit{``[REDACTED] contacted the office via [REDACTED].''} While redaction is effective at concealing sensitive information, maintaining consistently high accuracy in PII detection often comes at a significant cost.
+For instance, the study by \citeN{shreya_singhal_2024_12729884} employed prompting with the GPT-4 model, which incurs expenses of \$30.00 per 1M input tokens and \$60.00 per 1M output tokens.
 Given the vast amounts of data collected from learning systems, it is crucial to strike a balance between cost and performance to ensure practical scalability.